-A graduate student may register for up to 16 credits of graduate or undergraduate course work fall through spring terms (note, however, that undergraduate credits do not apply to your graduate degree).
-Registration in excess of this level, up to a maximum of 18 credits, requires your payment of additional tuition for each extra credit.
-During summer session, graduate students are also limited to a maximum of 16 credits.
-To remain in good standing with the graduate school, students must be registered for at least three graduate credits during fall, winter and spring terms.
+A graduate student may register for up to 16 credits of graduate or undergraduate course work in each of the academic year terms (fall, winter spring).
+Note, however, that undergraduate credits do not provide graduate degree credit.
+Registration in excess of this level, up to a maximum of 18 credits, requires payment of additional tuition for each extra credit.
+During the summer session, graduate students are also limited to a maximum of 16 credits.
+To remain in good standing with the Division of Graduate Studies, students must be registered for at least three graduate credits during fall, winter, and spring terms.
 (Students with GE appointments, see Graduate Employee (GE) subsection.)
 Note that graduate study is intensive and you will be pursuing independent research continuously while taking courses.
 Most graduate students take no more than two or three regular courses per term, although they may also be taking credits in individualized study courses.